On the tensor structure of modules for compact orbifold vertex operator algebras: From G -modules to VG -modules

 \section{From \texorpdfstring{$G$}{G}-modules to \texorpdfstring{$V^G$}{VG}-modules}

-In this section and the next, $V$ will be a simple abelian intertwining algebra with compact automorphism group $G$.
+In this section and the next, $V$ will be a simple abelian intertwining algebra and $G$ will be some compact group of automorphisms of $V$.
 Our goal in this section is to introduce a functor from $\rep G$ to the category of $V^G$-modules that are contained in $V$.
 The appropriate functor to use was constructed in \cite{KirillovOrbifoldI}; to show that it induces an equivalence of abelian categories, we need a Schur-Weyl-type decomposition of $V$ as a $G\times V^G$-module.
 Such a decomposition was obtained in \cite{DLM} in the case that $V$ is a vertex operator algebra, so we just need to show that essentially the same proof there carries over to the abelian intertwining alebra case.
 First, we establish the setting for this section and the next: \begin{assum} We will always work under the following assumptions: \begin{itemize} \item $A$ is a countable abelian group with normalized $3$-cocycle $(F,\Omega)$ on $A$ with values in $\mathbb{C}^\times$.

 \item $V$ is a simple abelian intertwining algebra associated to $A$ and $(F,\Omega)$.

 \item $G$ is a compact Lie group of automorphisms of $V$ containing $\widehat{A}$.
 (Note that $G$ could be finite if $A$ is.)